TAPevents/tap-i18n/README.md

 Example: A developer can either refer to English in general using: "en" or to use the Great Britain dialect with "en-GB".

-**If tap-i18n is enabled** we'll attempt to look for a translation of a certain string in the following order:
+**If tap-i18n is install** we'll attempt to look for a translation of a certain string in the following order:
 * Language dialect, if specified ("pt-BR")
 * Base language ("pt")